Dr Cristian Nitoiu

 He has taught courses on International Relations theory, diplomacy, Russian and European foreign policy, the BRICS in world politics, political communication, regional politics and society, as well as the philosophy of social sciences.
 He has recently edited a series of special issue looking at the rise of strategic thinking and geopolitics in EU foreign policy, and Russia’s influence on the development of foreign policy in Central Asia and the post-Soviet space.

-Before joining the Institute for Diplomacy and International Governance, Cristian was a Lecturer in Politics and International Relations at Aston University.
+Before joining the Institute for Diplomacy and International Governance in 2018, Cristian was a Lecturer in Politics and International Relations at Aston University.
 He also held a Postdoctoral Fellow in EU-Russia relations and Ukraine at LSE IDEAS, as well as research positions at Trinity College Dublin and the College of Europe (Natolin campus, ENP Chair).
 He was awarded a PhD in 2014 from Loughborough University working on a project on the legitimacy of the foreign policy of the European Union.
 He also gained a MA in International Relations form the University of Nottingham and a BA in International Relations and European Studies.

 Current research and collaborations